cen4010-fa23-g07/milestone-1/MILESTONE1_RD.md

 6. Source-code Library
     - All essential functions of the software will be avaliable as a C++ source-code library.
     - Usage of all primary functions, including the usage type, equation solving, and history/retreval will be avaliable.

+## Non-Member
+    i.
+The system prompts the user to create which allow for the user to save solutions

 ## List of non-functional requirements.